Jamielobban/Black-hole/README.md

 The disk is generated procedurally rather than using a traditional textured mesh.

-Its appearance is influenced by:
+Its appearance is controlled by:

 - Disk density
 - Radial emission